husarion/roboteq-config/README.md

 1. In the DFULoader program, select the appropriate device driver from the list.
 It may take some time for the computer to recognize the driver.
 Then, select the correct firmware **(ENSURE IT MATCHES THE MODEL OF YOUR DEVICE!)**.
 Click "Upgrade".
 2. After the firmware upload is complete (a "success" message appears), you can restart the controller.
-3. In RoboRun, verify the firmware version (bottom right corner) to ensure the update was successful.
+3. In RoboRun+, verify the firmware version (bottom right corner) to ensure the update was successful.

 > [!NOTE]
 > Repeat these steps for a second driver.

 ### Configuration update

-1. Power up the controller using ROS 2 driver, `pth_motors_on` script, or connect it to a power source (using the GND and + terminals).
+1. Power up the controller using `hw_motors_on` script, or connect it to a power source (using the GND and + terminals).
 2. Connect a USB Mini B cable to the BLDC Motor Driver (one at a time).
 3. Launch RoboRun+ software.
 4. Click `Yes` to read the controller configuration.
 5. In the `Configuration` tab, click `Load Profile from Disk`.
 6. Choose a configuration file that matches the driver connected to the PC (either front or rear).
-For example, [this one for the front driver](./configuration/v2.1-SBL2360T-03012024-sin-rpdo-front.cpr).
+For correct one look  in the table at the beginning of the [README.md](README.md).
 7. A warning popup might appear.
 Click `Yes`.
 ![img](./.docs/read-controller-warn.png)
 8. In the Actions tab, click `Save to Controller`.